prabhakaranspeed/websploit/README.md

 # WebSploit
-This is a virtual machine (VM) created by Omar Santos for different Cybersecurity Ethical Hacking (Web Penetration Testing) training sessions.
+This is a virtual machine (VM) created by [Omar Santos](https://omarsantos.io) for different Cybersecurity Ethical Hacking (Web Penetration Testing) training sessions.
+The purpose of this VM is to have a lightweight (single VM) with a few web application penetration testing tools, as well as vulnerable applications.

 ## IMPORTANT!!!